 Okay, I get it.
 Sometimes you have to check a bag possibly because you are going on a longer trip or because you have a large family.
 Fortunately, I have a few important tips to share with you about checked baggage.

 First, have you ever had your luggage lost or delayed?
-The best practice is to make sure you pack one outfit into your personal item luggage.
-You can even have that outfit packed into a packing cube so it doesn’t take up much space.
+As a general rule of thumb, the best thing to do is to make sure you pack one outfit into your personal item luggage.
+You can even have that outfit packed into a small packing cube so it doesn’t take up much space.

 Unfortunately, I learned this lesson the hard way.
 It was a snowy January in Pennsylvania and a sunny January in Orlando Florida.
 After our luggage got lost, the airline gave me $50.00 to buy some clothing until our suitcase arrived.
-That means our first day of our 4 day trip was spent Ubering around trying to find bathing suits, sunscreen, etc. It was less than ideal to waste so much time because it was such a short trip.
+That means the first day of our 4-day trip was spent Ubering around trying to find a bathing suit, sunscreen, etc. It was less than ideal to waste so much time because it was such a short trip.
 We could’ve been better prepared.

 When we took our trip to Rome we had 3 checked bags and two layovers.
-Obviously that made me very nervous about possibly losing some luggage.
-Most importantly, I didn’t want to start problem solving that issue in Europe.
+Obviously, that made me very nervous about possibly losing some luggage.
+The last thing I wanted was to start problem solving a big issue in Europe.

 So here’s what I decided to do… I had each of us pack one outfit into each other’s checked bag.
 That way if 1 or 2 of the bags didn’t make it, we would all still have something to wear at least for one day.
 Luckily, nothing got lost or delayed, but I was less stressed knowing that we had prepared well just in case.